How To Make A Kitchen Rack From A Repurposed Chair Back

 How to make a repurposed chair back shelf.

 - First thing to do is to remove all the legs from the wooden chair so that you are just left with a seat and back.
 Using a ruler mark a line across the back of the chair so that you are left with a shelf about 6 inches deep.
 This may vary depending on how curved your chair back is.
 I made my sharpie mark as close to the back of the chair as possible whilst keeping all the spindles intact.

 - Using a saw cut the chair along this line.
 I used a recipocating saw, as I’m lazy.
 A good hand saw should work just as well.

 - The next thing I did was to paint the chair back.
 I first painted the spindles in different blues followed by the rest of the chair.
 I used cling film to cover the painted spindles when spraying with different coloured paints.

 - To finish off the repurposed chair back I just added the hooks and knobs to the frame.

 - Finally, the chair was hung on my kitchen wall using the IKEA shelf brackets.

-This repurposed chair really fits in with my blue kitchen and is a handy cute little bit of extra storage.
+This repurposed chair really fits in with my blue kitchen with its painted blue worktops and is a handy cute little bit of extra storage.